-The Central Bank has indicated that it will provide guidance on the concept of 'reasonable steps', including a non-exhaustive list of what may be relevant to assessing whether a person took such reasonable steps.
+The Consultation provides detailed guidance on the concept of 'reasonable steps', including a non-exhaustive list of what may be relevant to assessing whether a person took such reasonable steps to ensure the Common Conduct Standards were met.

 Failure by an RFSP to comply with the requirement to ensure compliance with the Common Conduct Standards e.g. to establish, maintain and give effect to policies integrating the Common Conduct Standards, can also be enforced directly against the RFSP through the ASP.